CMSgov/dpc-static-site/common/docsV2.md

 **Prerequisites:**
 - Download the [Postman App](https://www.postman.com/downloads/)
+- Organization ID
-- Your access_token
+- access_token

 1. Please download the DPC Postman collection.
 This will include the collection of requests, the sandbox environment, and global variables to be imported into your Postman App.

 <div class="download_btn--container">
-  <a href="{{ site.url }}/assets/downloads/postman.zip" class="ds-u-padding-x--3 ds-u-padding-y--1 ds-c-button--primary ds-u-font-weight--bold download_btn" download>Postman Collection Download</a>
+  <a href="{{ site.url }}/assets/downloads/PostmanV2.zip" class="ds-u-padding-x--3 ds-u-padding-y--1 ds-c-button--primary ds-u-font-weight--bold download_btn" download>Postman Collection Download</a>
 </div>

 2. Select the environment (top right): Data at the Point of Care Sandbox